DimitriosDalaklidhs/ProductManagement/README.md

 Enter product name to search (or 'quit' to stop): quit Exiting program.
 Goodbye!

-Technologies Used:
+Technologies Used

-Java using JDK 24
+Java (JDK 24)

-IntelliJ IDEA for development
+IntelliJ IDEA

-Git and GitHub for version control and project publishing
+Git and GitHub

- Skills Demonstrated:
+Skills Demonstrated

-Object oriented design, console based interaction, validation logic, search algorithms, list processing and real world workflow using IntelliJ IDEA combined with Git and GitHub.

- Future Improvements:
+Object-oriented design
+Console-based interaction
+Validation logic
+Search algorithms
+List processing

-Expanding data storage to files or databases, adding sorting options, supporting command line arguments or converting the program into a graphical application using JavaFX.
+Real-world workflow using IntelliJ IDEA, Git and GitHub Expanding data storage to files or databases, adding sorting options, supporting command line arguments or converting the program into a graphical application using JavaFX.